paulinho-16/MEIC-ASSO/docs/authentication.md

 - Password Recovery
 - Delete account

+## High-level architecture

+IN PROGRESS

+## Technologies

+TODO: add justification

+- nodemailer: to send the password recover email
+- redis: for session storage
+- postgres: to store the credentials (email and password) of the user

+## Usage

-## Endpoints
+### Authentication Endpoints

+Detailed information about these endpoints can be found in swagger's API documentation: https://uni4all.servehttp.com/api-docs/#/Authentication.

-### GET `/authentication`
+#### GET `/authentication`

 This example route was created in order to test the authentication.
 It will return a json response with a message field whose value will depend on the status code.
 On success, the response will include the id of the authenticated user, otherwise an error message is returned.
-The following responses may occur:
-- 200 if the request was made with a valid token
-    - The message returns the id of the authenticated user (i.e: 1 )
-- 403 if no token was provided
-    - Access token is required for authentication
-- 401 if the token or session is not valid:
-    - Invalid Token
-    - Invalid session
-    - The user does not exist
-- 500 if an internal error occurs
-    - Get user failed with error: ${err}
-    - Could not process session

-### POST `/authentication/login`
+#### POST `/authentication/login`

-This route must be used in order to authenticate and it requires two parameters:
+This route must be used in order to authenticate and it requires two parameters: `email` and `password`.
-- `email`
-- `password`

-It verifies the validity of the email and password and returns a response with a status code of:
-- 200 if the user was successfully logged in
-- 400 if something went wrong, such as:
-    - Not passing one of the parameters
-    - Passing an e-mail that is not registered
-    - Using a wrong password
-- 500 if an internal error occurs
-    - Get user failed with error
-    - Error creating session

-All of the responses will also include a message describing the success or failure of the request.

-If the login is successful, a json response is returned with a success message, the id of the user and the JWT, for example:
+It verifies the validity of the email and password and, if the login is successful, a json response is returned with a success message, the id of the user and the JWT, for example:
 ```json
 {
     "message": "Login with success",